Criticism of Christianity: Textual criticism

-Within the abundance of biblical manuscripts exist a number of textual variants.
-The vast majority of these textual variants are the inconsequential misspelling of words, word order variations and the mistranscription of abbreviations.
+Within the abundance of biblical manuscripts, a number of textual variants exist.
+The vast majority of these textual variants are the inconsequential misspelling of words, word order variations, and the mistranscription of abbreviations.
 Text critics such as Bart D. Ehrman have proposed that some of these textual variants and interpolations were theologically motivated.
-Ehrman's conclusions and textual variant choices have been challenged by some conservative evangelical reviewers like Daniel B. Wallace, Craig Blomberg, and Thomas Howe.
+Ehrman's conclusions and textual variant choices have been challenged by some conservative evangelical reviewers like Daniel B. Wallace, Craig Blomberg, and Thomas A. Howe.

 In attempting to determine the original text of the New Testament books, some modern textual critics have identified sections as probably not original.
-In modern translations of the Christian Bible, the results of textual criticism have led to certain verses being left out or marked as not original.
+In modern translations of the Christian Bible, the results of textual criticism have led to certain verses being omitted or marked as non-original.
 These possible later additions include the following: